GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Additional Analyses

 \begin{resultstable}

-{8-shot ICL with \llamathirteen{}. $l$ is the number of gist tokens. { Red} highlights datasets or tasks that are held-out from our multi-task pre-training collection.
-HELD-IN AVG is the average performance excluding these dataests.} \end{resultstable}
+\import{tables/tabulars/full_results/}{neo} {8-shot ICL with \neo{} with independent ranking-based selection. $l$ is the number of gist tokens. { Red} highlights datasets or tasks that are held-out from our multi-task training collection.
+AVG (All) and AVG (Held-out) are average performances on all and only held-out datasets, respectively.} \end{resultstable}

 \begin{resultstable}